 Introduction

-Production Grid Interoperability Working Group identified a number of execution management use cases and requirements in GFD.180.
+The Production Grid Interoperability Working Group identified a number of execution management use cases and requirements in GFD.180.
 A number of ways to meet these requirements have been extensively discussed.
 They fall into two categories: 1) define a new set of specifications from scratch to meet the requirements, and 2), profile and minimally extend existing specifications to meet the requirements.

 The AEP is a part of the second approach, profiling and extending existing specifications to meet the requirement.
 It combines, extends, and profiles six existing specifications to meet the PGI requirements: WS Addressing EndPoint References, OGSA Basic Execution Services (OGSA_BES, or BES) [GFD.108], RNS 1.1 OGSA-WSRF Basic Profile 1.0 [GFD.172], WS-Iterator 1.0 [GFD.188], OGSA-ByteIO WSRF Basic Profile 1.0 [GFD.98], and WS-Notification 1.3.